ericzji/nginx-openshift-lab/docs/class1/module4/lab1.rst

 To use the App Protect WAF module, create the following additional resources:

-Create a custom resource definition for APPolicy, APLogConf and APUserSig:
+Create a custom resource definition for APPolicy, APLogConf and APUserSig.
+In the terminal window, copy the below text and paste+enter:

     .. code-block:: bash